What is sports massage?

 I have a medical condition – can I have sports massage treatment and how will it effect me?

 Sports massage can be very helpful for many medical conditions.
 The treatment techniques, duration or positioning can all be modified to ensure they are suitable for your condition.
-People with conditions such as diabetes, asthma, arthritis, ME and stress can all benefit.
+People with conditions such as diabetes, asthma, arthritis, ME, anxiety and stress can all benefit.

 There are some conditions for which sports massage is not suitable.
 If you are unsure please contact me.